StickyFloors/osim/UseCases/PractionerPlaybooks/sFractal/README.md

 [Use Case 1.9 Extraction of Trust Information](./uc01.09-extract_trust.md)

 ### 1.10 Extraction of Other Metadata
-should probably be a lower number. no clue how to order these.
+Note: this should probably be a lower number.
+Working through item order hierarchy in current draft.

 This use case is derived from